drug-design/course/docs/chapters/protein-structure.md

 #### &Phi; and &Psi; Torsion Angles in &beta;-Sheets
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-A relatively broad range of extended structures is sterically possible.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/phi-psi-torsion-angles-beta-sheets-4365d448'><i class='fa fa-play' aria-hidden='true'></i></button>A relatively broad range of extended structures is sterically possible.
 Typical values are &Psi;=140&#176; and &Phi;=-130&#176;.

 ![](https://media.drugdesign.org/course/protein-structure/8_4_2_0_1.png){: loading=lazy }
 #### Stability of the &beta;-Sheet
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-Although unstrained, a &beta;-strand alone is not a stable conformation because of the lack of favorable interactions between non-bonded atoms.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/stability-beta-sheet-068c4ae9'><i class='fa fa-play' aria-hidden='true'></i></button>Although unstrained, a &beta;-strand alone is not a stable conformation because of the lack of favorable interactions between non-bonded atoms.
 The strands are much more stable when two or more strands are associated by main chain hydrogen bond interactions, and form a sheet.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer